alttch/tokio-task-pool/README.md

 ## Solution

-* Use pool of workers instead
+* Use a pool of workers instead

-* Use task spawning but limit the number of active tasks with a semaphore
+* Use task spawning but manually limit the number of active tasks with a semaphore

 * Use this crate which does the job automatically